welldone-cloud/aws-lint-iam-policies/README.md

 profile](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html) in the optional `--profile` argument.

-* If your are running the checks against a single AWS account (`--scope ACCOUNT`), you require at least [these permissions](doc/permissions_scope_account.json).
+* If your are running the script against a single AWS account (`--scope ACCOUNT`), you require at least [these permissions](doc/permissions_scope_account.json).

-* If you are running the checks against all accounts of an AWS Organization (`--scope ORGANIZATION`), you must use credentials that belong to the Organizations management account and have at least [these permissions](doc/permissions_scope_organization.json).
+* If you are running the script against all accounts of an AWS Organization (`--scope ORGANIZATION`), you must use credentials that belong to the Organizations management account and have at least [these permissions](doc/permissions_scope_organization.json).
 The Organizations member accounts need to have an IAM role configured that can be assumed from the Organizations management account.
 In many cases, there is the default `OrganizationAccountAccessRole` available.
 If you are instead using custom roles within the Organizations member accounts, they require at least [these permissions](doc/permissions_scope_account.json).

 By default, all supported policy types and all regions are analyzed in the targeted AWS account(s).
 See the list of supported arguments below, in case you want to reduce coverage.